 Achieve your Special Education degree by finding a quality option you can afford.
 Explore best value schools below.
-In 2016 10,201 Special Education undergraduate students graduated with bachelor degrees from degree programs in the U.S. Your earnings after you graduate could be around $29,822 to $43,055 in your early career and $38,929 to $63,368 in your mid-career.
+In 2017 9,864 Special Education undergraduate students graduated with bachelor degrees from degree programs in the U.S. Your earnings after you graduate could be around $29,822 to $43,055 in your early career and $38,929 to $63,368 in your mid-career.
 A lot depends on the program you choose, so consider carefully.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 If you're looking for the very best training available in Special Education you can't do better than Brigham Young University - Provo.
-The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.
+Brigham Young University - Provo is among the largest schools in Utah.

 It is hard to find a better school than Slippery Rock University of Pennsylvania if you wish to study Special Education.
 Students who love a more relaxed life will appreciate the school's setting in the tiny town of Slippery Rock, Pennsylvania.